 - Process modeling: Process modeling uses business process modeling notation to show the process flow inside an organization.
 BPMN 2.0 is a standardized way to represent process flow using unified symbols.
 You can use it to represent the current information flow within, or outside the organization.
 Process modeling is also a valuable technique to show the desired future state.
 Read more about business process modeling here.

-- Competitive analysis: Competitive analysis is what it actually sounds like – an analysis on competition.
-Using thi analysis, you research websites, media releases, or do a trial on a competitive project.
+- Competitive analysis: Competitive analysis is what it actually sounds like – an analysis of the competition.
+Using this analysis, your research websites, media releases, or do a trial on a competitive project.
 In fact, a deeper understanding of the competition, helps you determine best practices and use them to solve your own problem.

 To sum up.
 Business analysis is a practice that enables changes inside organizations.
 A successful business analysis uses elicitation techniques to meet user needs.
 As a result, the changes that happen inside organizations can be minor, like providing training for employees to use the new system, bigger, like re-engeneering business processes, or after all, change the organization, as a whole.